Product Management· 7 min read · April 9, 2026

 • [ ] On-call rotation is updated

-Section 9: Escalation Path
+Section 9: Escalation Procedures

-| Situation | Escalate To | Timeline | |-----------|-------------|---------| | Blocker unresolved >48 hours | Program Sponsor | Same day | | Dependency slip >1 week | Engineering Director | Within 24 hours | | Launch date at risk | VP Engineering + PM | Immediately | | Production incident during launch | On-call + TPM | Immediately |
+| Situation | Escalate To | Timeline | |-----------------------------------|-----------------------|-----------------| | Blocker unresolved >48 hours | Program Sponsor | Same day | | Dependency slip >1 week | Engineering Director | Within 24 hours | | Launch date at risk | VP Engineering + PM | Immediately | | Production incident during launch | On-call + TPM | Immediately |

 FAQ

-Q: How often should a technical program management plan be updated?
-A: The plan itself should be reviewed and updated at every major milestone review and whenever a significant scope, timeline, or risk change occurs.
-The risk register should be reviewed weekly.
+A: The plan should be updated at each major milestone review or whenever a significant change in scope, timeline, or risk arises.
+The risk register requires weekly reviews.

 HowTo: Create a Technical Program Management Plan

-1. Define the program scope with an explicit out-of-scope section to prevent scope creep before the program starts
+1. Define the program scope with an explicit out-of-scope section to prevent scope creep before the program starts.

-2. Map all participating teams with their leads, workstreams, and a preliminary status to establish ownership clarity from day one
+2. Map all participating teams with their leads, workstreams, and a preliminary status to establish ownership clarity from day one.

-3. Build the dependency map — every dependency between teams should have an owner, a consumer, a due date, and a status that gets reviewed weekly
+3. Build the dependency map — every dependency between teams should have an owner, a consumer, a due date, and a status that gets reviewed weekly.

-4. Construct the milestone schedule with critical path highlighted so every team understands which delays cascade to the launch date
+4. Construct the milestone schedule with critical path highlighted so every team understands which delays cascade to the launch date.

-6. Define the communication cadence including weekly standups, bi-weekly executive readouts, and a pre-mortem session in the first month
+6. Define the communication cadence including weekly standups, bi-weekly executive readouts, and a pre-mortem session in the first month.

 lenny-podcast-insights